-A unique flower, the Diphylleia grayi, or the skeleton flower is a sight to behold, especially during rainy days.
-Belonging to the Berberidaceae family and the Diphylleia genus, this is one rare flower that doesn’t like the hot summers.
+A unique flower, the Diphylleia grayi, or the skeleton flower, is a sight to behold, especially during rainy days.
+Belonging to the Berberidaceae family and the Diphylleia genus, this rare flower doesn’t like hot summers.
 It’s a lesser-known relative of fairy wing and mayapple.

 It’s mainly of Chinese origin and translates to glass flower or skeleton flower.
 The flowers are recognized by the bright yellow and green centers.
 In late summertime, the flowers fade and get replaced by the eye-catching fruit of cobalt blue color.

 These flowers first appear in early spring, with the folded-up leaves slowly unfurling.
 The flowers appear next, blooming from May to July, with the deeply lobed foliage spreading over the stems representing an umbrella-like spread.
 The skeleton flower is a deciduous perennial that dies in the winter.
 The delicate, tissue-thin flowers are affected by moisture that turns them into translucent blooms.

 Also called the umbrella plant or the Asian umbrella leaf grows in large, fuzzy green clumps with umbrella-shaped foliage, and clusters of white skeleton flowers bloom in late spring.

 When the flowers dry up, they turn a faded white, and the plant transforms into reddish seed stalks with clusters of bright blue-purple berry-like fruit with a powdery coating.

 Usually, the skeleton flower signifies affection and happiness.
 This mystical flower is often called the chameleon of the woods due to its varying appearance.
 Being surrounded by blooms of skeleton flowers helps relax the mind and body.
 This leads to the skeleton flower meaning to represent peace and calm.